-- Latex foam: Latex foam is contouring like memory foam, but it does feel slightly firmer and bouncier depending on the type of latex.
+- Latex foam: Latex mattresses are contouring like memory foam, but they feel slightly firmer and bouncier depending on the type of latex.
 All-natural latex, otherwise known as Dunlop latex, is the most eco-friendly type and also the firmest.
 Talalay latex has other chemicals added to it to create a softer feel— as a result, Talalay is a bit more expensive.
 Other forms of latex are synthetic and while they feel similar to Talalay and Dunlop, they are not as expensive.

 - Poly-foam: Poly-foam, or polyurethane foam, is the base “ingredient” for memory foam.
 However, unlike memory foam, there are no added chemicals to give it that soft, responsive feel.
 It still feels nice to sleep on, but it doesn’t last as long and is more prone to premature sagging than memory foam.
 Poly-foam is often found in the bottom layers of a memory foam mattress or in the pillow tops or Euro tops of hybrid beds.

 - Convoluted foam: Very few, if any, mattresses use convoluted foam in every layer.
 Because of its stiff, contouring structure, convoluted foam (also known as egg-crate foam) is usually used for the transition layers that go between the soft comfort layers on top and the firmer, denser layer on the bottom.
 Additionally, many mattress toppers are made of convoluted foam.

 Overall, we recommend memory foam mattresses for sciatica sufferers because they have the best pressure relief, contouring, and conformability of any mattress type.
 If you’re concerned about heat build-up, choose a mattress with cooling technologies such as advanced open-cell foam or gel foam.